-To configure Dynamic DNS:
+To configure for a Dynamic DNS service:

-- 1. Register for an account with one of the Dynamic DNS service providers whose names appear in the Service Provider list.
-For example, for DynDNS.org, select www.dyndns.org. - 2.
-Select the Use a Dynamic DNS Service check box. - 3.
+1. Register for an account with one of the Dynamic DNS service providers whose names appear in the Service Provider list.
+For example, for DynDNS.org, select www.dynDNS.org.

+- 2. Select the Use a Dynamic DNS Service check box. - 3.
 Select the name of your Dynamic DNS service provider. - 4.
-Type the host name (or domain name) that your Dynamic DNS service provider gave you. - 5.
-Type the user name for your Dynamic DNS account.
+Enter the host name (or domain name) that your Dynamic DNS service provider gave you. - 5.
+Enter the user name for your Dynamic DNS account.
 This is the name that you use to log in to your account, not your host name. - 6.
-Type the password (or key) for your Dynamic DNS account. - 7.
-If your Dynamic DNS provider allows the use of wildcards in resolving your URL, you can select the Use Wildcards check box to activate this feature.

-For example, the wildcard feature causes \.yourhost.dyndns.org to be aliased to the same IP address as yourhost.dyndns.org. - 8.
+Enter the password (or key) for your Dynamic DNS account. - If your Dynamic DNS provider allows the use of wildcards in resolving your URL, you can select the Use Wildcards check box to activate this feature.
+For example, the wildcard feature causes .yourhost.dyndns.org to be aliased to the same IP address as yourhost.dyndns.org. - 8.
 Click Apply to save your configuration.